sudhirpatamsetti/CitirixITM/README.md

 ![Fusionintegrationalert](https://raw.githubusercontent.com/sudhirpatamsetti/CitrixITM/master/images/Fusionintegrationalert.png)

-Server Configuration:
+#### Server Configuration

-Configure Webhook
+**Configure Webhook**

 Navigate to Integrations and click on the Webhooks tile.
 This page (https://app.datadoghq.com/account/settings#integrations/webhooks) walks you through the Datadog Webhook integration.
 At the bottom of the Webhooks dialog, Add a new Webhook.
 Each row is a new Webhook that can be used to alert a different Fusion feed.
 There are two required fields:

-* Name: Can be any arbitrary name.
+* Name: Can be any arbitrary name
 * URL: This is the URL from the Portal Fusion Data Feed when you configured Datadog.
-Leave Custom Payload and Headers blank i.e. make sure the check boxes are not clicked.
+Leave Custom Payload and Headers blank i.e. make sure the check boxes are not clicked

 A single Webhook looks like this:

 ![Webhook](https://raw.githubusercontent.com/sudhirpatamsetti/CitrixITM/master/images/Webhook.png)

-Setup in Fusion:
+#### Setup in Fusion

 You can access Fusion Data Feeds from the left navigation pane, under Openmix.
 For initial steps please refer to the Fusion user guide.
 When you get to the service-specific configuration dialog box, enter the following: